leiyese/in1-backend/README.md

 - Integrates with multiple third-party AI APIs (e.g., OpenAI, Gemini)
 - Simple, user-friendly experience for small businesses to access powerful AI tools

+## Design System

+### Color Palette
+- **Primary**: Blues (#3498db, #71aeeb) - Foundation of the interface
+- **Secondary**: Purple (#9b59b6) - Used for contrast and accent elements
+- **Feedback**: Green (#2ecc71) for success, Red (#e74c3c) for alerts/errors
+- **Text**: Dark (#2c3e50) to medium (#5a6577) hierarchy for readability

+### Design Elements
+- **Minimalist Approach**: Clean layouts with purposeful white space
+- **Card-Based UI**: Information organized in consistent card components
+- **Subtle Gradients**: Used for depth and visual interest
+- **Typography**: Sans-serif system fonts optimized for legibility
+- **Rounded Corners**: Consistent border-radius for a friendly feel

+### Responsive Design
+- Mobile-first approach with strategic element reorganization
+- Touch-optimized controls on smaller screens
+- Single-column layouts on mobile, multi-column on larger screens

+## Database Structure

+Our application uses a relational database with the following key tables:

+### Tables & Relationships

+**Users**
+- Stores user credentials and profile information
+- Has a one-to-one relationship with an active subscription

+**Subscriptions**
+- Records subscription details including purchase date
+- Links to both users and subscription types
+- Each subscription belongs to exactly one user

+**Subscription Types**
+- Defines available subscription plans and their pricing
+- Multiple subscriptions can reference the same subscription type

+This database design supports user management, subscription tracking, and subscription-based access control throughout the application.

 ## Installation

 ### Prerequisites